matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/7 Use ATDD to derive test cases.md

 ### Acceptance Test-Driven Development - Process
 1. First a specification workshop takes place
-   * Workshop is a collaboration between developers, testers and the business
+   * Workshop is a collaboration between developers, testers & the business
    * User stories are:
      * Analysed
      * Discussed